grab/grabplatform-sdk-android/README.md

 ```
 login(loginSession: LoginSession, context: Context, callback: (GrabIdPartnerError?) -> Unit)

-The login API validates the access token in the loginSession.
-If the access token has not expired.
-It will setup the LoginSession with cached LoginSession and call the completion handler without error.
-Otherwise, it gets the GrabId service end points from Grab Id discovery service and generates an unique code verifier, nonce, state as security attributes.
-The security attributes, redirect URL, request string, and acr values are included in the query parameters to create the Grab Id authorize URL.
+The login API will trigger the Grab web login flow, native app (Grab passenger app) login flow or launch the
+Playstore based on the configuration available in the client_public_info_endpoint in the discovery URL.
+To setup the native app OAuth flow please visit our developer site and configure your clientId accordingly.
+After the user successfully authorizes the application, Grab Id service will validate
+the redirect URL in the query parameter.
+If the redirect URL is registered with Grab Id service,

-Then the login API will launch the Chrome Custom Tabs and navigate to Grab Id authorize URL for in-app web authorization.
-Once the user finished logging in.
-Grab Id authorize service will redirect back to the app with the redirect url that includes the authorization code, state, and error (if any).
-Application must handle the URL redirect as described above.
+Grab Id service will perform the redirect the browser back to the application with an authorization code, state,
+and error (if any) in the redirect query parameters.
+SDK will first attempt to launch Native app,
+if native app package is unavailable it will check the playstore link, if playstore link is not null it
+will attempt to launch and invoke the callback at onError with either of the following:
+    failedTolaunchAppStoreLink,     // Failed to launch the configured app store link
+    launchAppStoreLink,             // Launch the configured app store link
+Inorder to allow caller to handle appropriate action such as retry.
+If no playstore link is configured the SDK
+will call to launch in to chrome custom tabs to continue the login flow and eventually redirect
+back to caller application

+If Action to login was successful in terms of launching into native app or webflow: User will be
+notified by onSuccess() call

 Completion Handler
 Null if no error, GrabIdPartnerError with error code and message otherwise.